BINF-6310L-8310L-Spring25/Problem_Set_09_HMM_2/README.md

 **ACU  AAA  AUG  AUG  GCG  UGA  UUU**

+_Reminder: AUG is start.
+Stop is UAA, UAG, or UGA_

 In this case we are going to assume that **we start at an intergenic hidden state** Use the approrpiate command in the HMM package to find the probability of our observation given our HMM